wp-plugins/juna-it-poll/readme.txt

 https://www.youtube.com/watch?v=dOTYWDvjYws

-If you think, that you found a bug in our [WordPress Juna IT Poll](http://juna-it.com/index.php/features/elements/juna-it-plugin/) plugin or have any question contact us at [junait.com@gmail.com](mailto:junait.com@gmail.com).
+1. If you think, that you found a bug in our [WordPress Juna IT Poll](http://juna-it.com/index.php/features/elements/juna-it-plugin/) plugin or have any question contact us at [junait.com@gmail.com](mailto:junait.com@gmail.com). - poll

+2. If you think any feature adding to this plugin can improve its features, please recommend it in the following link. -Poll

-Get results without running the user experience of your site.
+Get results without running the user experience of your site. poll

+Thanks for downloading and installing Juna IT Poll plugin.
+You can show your appreciation and support future development. poll

 Install Juna IT Poll and enjoy!